sujatakotade/SQL-Project-Music-Store-Analysis/README.md

 # SQL-Project-Music-Store-Analysis

 To create a comprehensive SQL project focused on music store data analysis, we can outline the project structure, including the database schema, sample queries, and analysis objectives.

-    Project Overview
-The goal of this project is to analyze data from a music store.

 Database and Tools
 - Postgre SQL